CXwudi/openapi-vocadb-java-client-autofixer/README.md

 ## So what does this auto fixer trying to fix

-This fixer will change all enum classes with suffixname of `s` into a class that can make Jackson JSON parser parses works for one-line multiple-enum string.
+This fixer will change all enum classes with suffixname of `s` into a class that can make Jackson JSON parser works for one-line multiple-value enum string.
 For example, take a look at the `SongForApiContract` in the sample-unfixed-client.
 It has a field `private PVServices pvServices;`.
 Before fixing, `PVServices` is just an enum class.
-It can only accept one enum for that field.
+It can only accept one value for that field.
-However, in reality, VocaDB could return multiple enums for that field, separated by comma (like `pvServers: "NicoNicoDouga, Youtube"`).
+However, in reality, VocaDB could return multiple values for that field, separated by comma (like `pvServers: "NicoNicoDouga, Youtube"`).
+So the fixer will change each enum class like `PVServices` into a normal class that can accept such multiple values of the same enum.
+And each new class will have customized `@JsonCreator` and `@JsonValue` annotations to stay compatible with the behavior of the old unfixed enum class.

 This fixer also globally replaces all strings `ApiApi` to `Api`.
 If a file name contains such a string, the file is also renamed.